Advanced bark

 Checking the status of an exit

-If you are ever confused about the status of your exit, or you are having issues which need debugging, you can use one of the following commands:
+To check on the status of your exit(s), you can use one of the following commands:

 bark exit list